Hugo Butler: Career

+Blacklisting

+Butler and his wife Jean Rouverol had joined the Communist Party in 1943, after being introduced by their friend Waldo Salt, but left before 1947.
+He fronted for Hollywood Ten member Dalton Trumbo on 1951's The Prowler, directed by Joseph Losey, who himself would later be blacklisted.

-After being blacklisted, he wrote under various pseudonyms as well as using a fellow member of the Writers Guild of America as a front to submit screenplays to the movie studios on his behalf.
-After being subpoenaed by the House Un-American Activities Committee (HUAC) in 1951, Butler and his family went to Mexico where he worked on scripts for directors Luis Buñuel, Carlos Velo and Robert Aldrich.
-He was a handful of blacklisted artists responsible for the Nuevo Cine movement in Mexico, according to Rebeca Shreiber's Cold War Exiles in Mexico.
-While living in Italy, he would also continue writing for Aldrich.
-They did not return to the United States on a permanent basis for thirteen years.
+Later that year, Butler was subpoenaed by the House Un-American Activities Committee (HUAC).
+He and his family subsequently went to Mexico, where he worked on scripts for directors Luis Buñuel, Carlos Velo and Robert Aldrich.
+He was a handful of blacklisted artists responsible for the Nuevo Cine movement in Mexico, according to Rebecca Mina Schreiber's Cold War Exiles in Mexico.
+While in Mexico, Butler directed his only film, the 1960 baseball drama Los pequeños gigantes.

-Death
+While living in Italy, he would also continue writing for Aldrich and Losey.
+He wrote Sodom and Gomorrah for the former and Eva for the latter.
+He and his family did not return to the United States on a permanent basis for 13 years.

+While blacklisted, he wrote under various pseudonyms as well as using a fellow member of the Writers Guild of America as a front to submit screenplays to the movie studios on his behalf.
+In 1963, under his real name, he wrote A Face in the Rain for Embassy Pictures.

+Personal life

+In 1940, he married actress Jean Rouverol, later an author and screenwriter.
+The couple would have six children, including screenwriter Michael Butler.

+Health issues and death

 Butler suffered from arteriosclerosis for several years before he died from a heart attack in January 1968 in Hollywood, California.
 He was survived by his wife Jean and six children, including screenwriter Michael Butler.
 His death occurred shortly before he was about to rise from the Hollywood blacklist after co-writing the 1968 film The Legend of Lylah Clare with his wife.

 In 1997, the Board of Directors of the Writers Guild of America voted to posthumously give him official credit for scripts he had written.

+Legacy

-Butler's film Los Pequeños Gigantes was preserved by the Academy Film Archive in 2007.
+Butler's sole directorial work Los pequeños gigantes was preserved by the Academy Film Archive in 2007.